Power behind the throne

+The same old power behind the throne / Dalrymple.

-The phrase "power behind the throne" refers to a person or group that is understood to de facto wield the power of a high-ranking official (originally, and hence the name, a monarch), or whose support must be maintained to continue in office.
-In politics, it most commonly refers to a nominal subordinate or advisor to an officeholder (often called a "figurehead") who serves as de facto leader, setting policy through influence, manipulation, or both.
+The phrase "power behind the throne" refers to a person or group that is understood to de facto wield the power of a high-ranking official (for example, a monarch), or whose support must be maintained to continue in office.
+In politics, it most commonly refers to a nominal subordinate or advisor to an officeholder (often called a "figurehead") who serves as de facto leader, setting policy through their influence.

-The original concept of a power behind the throne was a medieval-era figure of speech referring to the fact that the monarch's policies could be set by a counselor not seated in the throne but standing behind it—perhaps whispering in the monarch's ear—out of common sight.
-In recent times, family members and official or unofficial advisers might take on a similar role.
-Sometimes it is difficult to assess whether such an accusation is true or a conspiracy theory.
-The term typically has a negative slant, implying that the power behind the throne exercises their influence illegitimately, or at least extralegally.
 A similar meaning is conveyed by the term éminence grise.

-Historical examples

-Historical examples of a "power behind the throne" include:
+Examples